 "STOP VICTIM SHAMING," she demanded of those who shoot down allegations by women courageous enough to share their stories of sexual violence.
 "It is because of you that so many survivors live in fear.”

-Earlier this week, the six-time gold medalist shared with TODAY's Hoda Kotb details about Nassar — whom she called a "monster" and a "master manipulator" — allegedly molesting her under the guise of giving her medical treatment.
+Earlier this week, the three-time gold medalist shared with TODAY's Hoda Kotb details about Nassar — whom she called a "monster" and a "master manipulator" — allegedly molesting her under the guise of giving her medical treatment.